 Bayer Investor Urges Rethink After Latest Glyphosate Defeat

-Logo and flags of Bayer AG pictured outside a plant of the German pharmaceutical and chemical maker in Wuppertal, Germany
+Logo and flags of Bayer AG are pictured outside a plant of the German pharmaceutical and chemical maker in Wuppertal, Germany

-Logo and flags of Bayer AG pictured outside a plant of the German pharmaceutical and chemical maker in Wuppertal, Germany
+Logo and flags of Bayer AG are pictured outside a plant of the German pharmaceutical and chemical maker in Wuppertal, Germany

 Bayer investor Union Investment called on Wednesday for the German company to reconsider its litigation strategy for glyphosate and a key U.S. trial lawyer signaled interest in restarting settlement talks for thousands of Roundup weedkiller cases.